pydicom/pynetdicom/docs/apps/storescu.rst

 ========
 storescu
 ========
-    ``storescu [options] addr port dcmfile-in``
+    ``storescu.py [options] addr port dcmfile-in``

 Description
 ===========
-The ``storescu`` application implements a *Service Class User* (SCU) for the *Storage Service Class*.
-It requests an association with a peer Application Entity on IP address ``addr`` and listen port ``port`` and, once an Association is established, requests the transfer of the SOP Instance in ``dcmfile-in``.
+The ``storescu`` application implements a *Service Class User* (SCU) for the :dcm:`Storage Service Class<part04/chapter_B.html>`.
+It requests an association with a peer Application Entity on IP address ``addr`` and listen port ``port`` and, once an association is established, requests the transfer of the SOP Instance in ``dcmfile-in``.

-The following simple example shows what happens when it is succesfully run on an SCP at IP 127.0.0.1 and listen port 11112 that supports the *Storage Service*:
+The following example shows what happens when it is succesfully run on an SCP at IP 127.0.0.1 and listen port 11112 that supports the *Storage Service*:

 .. code-block:: text

-    user@host: storescu 127.0.0.1 11112 path/to/file
+    user@host: python storescu.py 127.0.0.1 11112 path/to/file
     user@host:

 When attempting to use the SCP with an unsupported SOP Class:

 .. code-block:: text

-    user@host: storescu 127.0.0.1 11112 path/to/file
+    user@host: python storescu.py 127.0.0.1 11112 path/to/file
     E: No accepted presentation contexts
     user@host: